 Attention DFW Foodies!
-I am about to stir up some controversy.
-I'm going to name some of the top barbecue restaurants in the Metroplex.
-I'm not going to rate these locations in order but I'm going to list some of the best barbecue, BBQ, and Bar-B-Que in DFW.
-It doesn't matter how you spell it -- it matters that you aren't late for dinner.
+This list has some of the best barbecue, BBQ, and Bar-B-Que in DFW.
+It doesn't matter how you spell it, it matters that you aren't late for dinner.

-I have to give a shout out to the Grandaddy of all barbeuces.
-It's not in the DFW metroplex, but Prines Barbecue and Catering in Wichita Falls, Texas has some of the best barbecue that I've ever tasted.
+There also has to be a shout out to the Grandaddy of all barbecues.
+It's not in the DFW metroplex, but Prines Barbecue and Catering in Wichita Falls, Texas has some of the best barbecues in the area.
 The chopped beef is served with a special/secret sauce and it's amazing.

 Location: Angelo's, 2533 White Settlement Road, Fort Worth, TX 76107.
 817-332-0357.

-I'm not generally a fan of Spare Ribs (I was previously partial to Baby Backs) but Bone Daddy's Spares have the perfect blend of smoke and sauce and maybe a little bit of magic in there.
-Check them out and I don't think you'll be disappointed.
+Bone Daddy's Spare ribs have the perfect blend of smoke and sauce and maybe a little bit of magic in there.
+Check them out and you won't be disappointed.

 You'll recognize them by the yellow plastic cup.
-Dickey's has some great barbecue and I have eaten here for as long as I've lived in DFW.
+Dickey's has some great barbecue.
 For something different: try the Giant Baker: an oversized potato stuffed with your favorite meats and topped with your favorite toppings.
-Try one with chopped beef, cheese, sour cream and -- well, the works!
-I love it!
+Try one with chopped beef, cheese, sour cream and, well, the works!

 Locations: Coppell, 688 Freeport Parkway, Coppell, TX 75019.
 972-471-5462